-Where the project is a phase of an overall project provide a description of the proposed stages of the implementation (explaining whether they are technically and financially independent text box.
+Where the project is a phase of an overall project provide a description of the proposed stathe implementation (explaining whether they are technically and financially independent) text box.
 Extend the text box as necessary.

 The term "phase" in this context is applicable in cases where larger infrastructure project is divided in smaller sub-projects according to functional units.